MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 RUN apk add sqlite
 ```

+### Node, SQLite (APT) and Jekyll

+Here we do the following:

+1. Use Node image.
+2. Install SQLite using a package manager.
+    - Here we `apt-get`.
-If you do want to use `apt-get`, you must use it _before_ `jekyll`, otherwise it will not be found.
+    - Warning: If you do want to use `apt-get` with the Jekyll image, you must use the `apt-get` command _before_ `jekyll`, otherwise it will not be found.
 I don't know why - the Jekyll image seems to do something to remove use of `apt-get`.
+4. Use Jekyll image.

 ```Dockerfile
 FROM node:14